adcdr/Coinpad/README.txt

-Keeps a record of day trades of cryptographic currencies and generates graphs of capital over time.
+Utility to generate graphs and keep records of trades in cryptographic currencies.

-To see how to use the software, run the software and see the guide under 'Help'.
+To see how to use this software, please see the guide under the 'Help' menu.